 - Always use a nickname; never use your real name.

 - Never give any personal information like your address, phone number, your family, or even your email address.

-- Don't send close up photos of yourself or where you live.
+- Don't send close up photos of yourself, where you live or go to school.

 - Close the conversation at once if you feel uncomfortable and tell mum or dad about it.

 - Don't post pictures which could embarrass you or your friends.